BURTools/burt/doc/JSON.md

   requirements as the entries defined in the `subProjects` property on the [Project](#project) object.
 - `toolDependencies` : **[optional]** inserts or overrides `toolDependencies` defined on the containing [Project](#project).
 If this is omitted, no changes are made to the tool dependencies.
-Each key in this object is the name of the package providing the tool and each value is a [Dependency](#dependency).
+Each key in this object is the name of the package providing the tool and each value is a [Package Dependency](#package-dependency).

 ### Repository